 In February 2021, the Company, Santhera Schweiz and Highbridge amended their agreement to provide for the issuance of additional Exchangeable Notes in the aggregate principal amount of up to CHF 12.0 million (the "New Money Notes"), subject to certain conditions, and changed some of the terms, including a further lowering of the floor price and an extension of the maturity to July 13, 2022.
 The New Money Notes are also secured in the same way as the Exchangeable Notes.
-In connection with this amendment, the parties agreed that Highbridge shall receive an amendment and commitment fee in warrants, each of which shall be exerciseable for one Share at an exercise price corresponding to 105% of the Equity Reference Price (as defined below) (the "Warrant Exercise Price") as from its issuance until March 15, 2026.
-The "Equity Reference Price" means the lower of (a) the closing price of the Shares on February 15, 2021 and (b) the VWAP of the closing price of the Company's Shares for the 5 trading days immediately preceding the Exchange Date, but in either case not less than CHF 2.50.
-The number of warrants constituting the amendment and commitment fee will be determined by dividing CHF 2.7 million by the Warrant Exercise Price.
+In connection with this amendment, the parties agreed that Highbridge shall receive an amendment and commitment fee in 984,769 warrants, each of which will be exerciseable for one Share at an exercise price of CHF 2.7418 as from its issuance until March 15, 2026.